 The sole purpose for providing the lists – which are based on publishers' own written or verbal statements – is to offer factual full disclosure about a very important educational topic so that homeschooling parents will be able make well-informed educational decisions for their children.
 Just as these parents make a variety of other choices in terms of curriculum (i.e., creation science vs. evolution, Charlotte Mason vs. classical vs. textbook-style, spiral vs. mastery math), so, too, they should be well informed when it comes to the CCS/NexGen/C3.

 1. It is imperative that readers take time to study and understand this site's definitions for each category; please do not assume you know the meaning of a category name without doing so.

 2. Company and/or product names are shown according to the standard process for alphabetizing (i.e., if a title starts with A, An or The, the article is excluded for alphabetizing purposes, and names of individual people are listed as Last Name, First Name).

-3. Unfortunately, the document readers may load slowly (the Master List may take three minutes or more because it is quite large) - but they do eventually load.
+3. The Master List document readers may load slowly because they are rather large - but they do load after a couple of minutes.
 And once they are up, the text can be magnified and/or an entire list can be maximized.
 Alternately, the lists can be downloaded via the links below the document readers.

-If you would like to download the MASTER LIST, you may do so by clicking on this link:
+If you would like to download either or both of the MASTER LISTS, you may do so by clicking on these links:

 To bring up a Find Box on a pdf, open the file and then click on COMMAND F. From there, you may search for any resource on the list by name.

-The Master List contains all necessary information about each resource – including explanatory notes where necessary – but if you would like to access the lists of individual categories, you may download them by clicking on any of these links:
+The two Masters Lists contain all necessary information about each resource – including explanatory notes where necessary – but if you would like to access the lists of individual categories, you may download them by clicking on any of these links:

 We were very excited to win The Homeschool Post's contest!
 Thank you to all who supported us with your votes.